State auditor finds problems with Oklahoma's COVID-19 relief fund spending, unemployment

 But Shelley Zumwalt, OESC executive director, said the agency is working with the Oklahoma Attorney General’s Office to recover all funds distributed to fraudulent accounts.

-The audit report expresses confidence that the OESC has taken the weaknesses in internal control of the program very seriously and is being proactive in corrective action plans, which should help reduce fraud and errors in the future.
+The audit report expresses confidence that the OESC has taken the weaknesses in internal control of the program seriously and is being proactive in corrective action plans, which should help reduce fraud and errors in the future.

 The federal government can seek recoupment of questionable costs.